Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 sort < file.txt
 ```

-Note that with Bash's `sort`, lines starting with an uppercase letter appear before lines starting with the same letter in lowercase.

 To save the sorted results to a new file, you can redirect input *and* output:

 ```bash
 sort < file.txt > sorted_file.txt
 ```

-You can use I/O operators to chain Linux commands endlessly.
-For instance:
+You can use I/O operators to chain Linux commands as needed.
+Consider the following command:

 ```bash
 cat file.txt | fmt | pr | lpr
 ```

-Here, the output from `cat` goes as input to `fmt`, the output from `fmt` goes as input to `pr`, and so on. `fmt` formats the results into a tidy paragraph. `pr` paginates the results.
+The output from `cat` goes to `fmt`, the output from `fmt` goes to `pr`, and so on. `fmt` formats the results into a tidy paragraph. `pr` paginates the results.
 And `lpr` sends the paginated output to the printer.
 All in a single line!